webodf/WebODF/programs/editor/README.md

 1. How can I use the collab editor?

  The WebODF sources include only client-side files, no code for servers.
-There are abstraction layers in WebODF to support whatever server or P2P systems.
+There are abstraction layers in WebODF to support any server or P2P systems.
  Currently there is one backend support by the files in "programs/editor/backend/pullbox", which implement the client-side part of the communication as used for "ownCloud Documents".

 2. Is there a Free Software collaboration server for WebODF-based editing?